aghaynes/misc/github/readme.md

 Also useful for saving chunks of code that might be useful again (like a dropbox).

 Doesnt have to be R code, could be anything (other languages, data, even binaries).

+### Credentials?

+You might need to set up some credentials...
+See [Happy git with R](https://happygitwithr.com/credential-caching.html) for lots of details.
+This is a one time step... well, once per computer...

 ### What I do
 1. fork/create a repo online